Ashland University: Dwight Schar College of Education

 The two-story, 52000 sqft Dwight Schar College of Education building opened in March 2006 and is home to the undergraduate teacher education program as well as the master of education program and doctor of education program.
 The building features 12 classrooms, four seminar rooms, 60 faculty and staff offices, several commons or meeting areas, a media center, peer teaching studio with one-way viewing mirror and 165-seat lecture hall.
 The building's two-way interactive distance learning capability allows the college to do live broadcasts from several locations inside the facility.

-Ashland's education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) at the basic and advanced levels.
+Ashland's education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and received full accreditation at the initial-licensure level and accreditation with stipulations at the advanced level.
 Approval to offer the Master of Education degree was granted by the Ohio Board of Regents in 1975.
 Approval for offering certification for the Master of Education degree was granted by the Ohio Department of Education in 1976.
 Additionally, licensure and endorsement programs are approved by the Ohio Department of Education.

 Dwight Schar College of Nursing & Health Sciences

 The Ashland University College of Nursing evolved from a hospital-based diploma program that was established in 1919 by the Mansfield General Hospital.

 Founded in 1997 under MedCentral and acquired by Ashland University in 2010, the College of Nursing is a private institution of higher education offering programs of study leading to the baccalaureate degree in nursing.
-Together, the rich tradition of the School of Nursing and now the College of Nursing has served the communities of North Central Ohio for more than 85 years.
-The College of Nursing currently boasts more than 1,500 nursing alumni who are leaders in their profession.

-Ashland University completed a $15.5 million campaign – "Compassion, Community, Commitment ...
-Building a Healthy Tomorrow" – to build a 46,000-square-foot academic building for the new Dwight Schar College of Nursing and Health Science in Mansfield.
+Ashland University completed a $15.5 million campaign to build a 46,000-square-foot academic building for the new Dwight Schar College of Nursing and Health Science in Mansfield.
 The campaign received a $5 million lead gift from Ashland University alumnus and longtime supporter Dwight Schar.

 Groundbreaking for the Dwight Schar College of Nursing took place on June 16, 2011.
 The new facility includes a number of clinical laboratories housed within the Simulation Center, including a Health Foundations lab, Family Health lab, Adult Health lab, Complex Health lab, ICU/CCU/NICU, Advanced Care lab, Community Health Home Care lab, and four patient examination labs.
 Other spaces in the building include traditional classrooms, faculty/staff offices, student study and lounge areas, and student support spaces.

 The building opened for fall nursing classes on August 20, 2012, and a dedication and ribbon cutting ceremony took place on October 12, 2012.
 Ashland University nursing students complete their first two years of the program on the Ashland University campus in Ashland and then move to the Mansfield campus for the last two years of education and clinical studies.
 Growth of the program has included a Doctor of Nursing Practice degree and a Physician's Assistant program.